Pain Canada courses for people with pain

 Topics (can be presented in any order):

-• Session 1: Introductions and the biopsychosocial model of pain
+• Session one: Introductions and the biopsychosocial model of pain

 • Session 10: Wrap-up (Optional)